AdobeDocs/experience-manager-assets-essentials.en/help/using/bulk-rename.md

 * Prefix with 00, 01, and so on and suffix with today's date.
 * Change all files to 'my-file' and append an incrementing number.
 * Remove the prefix and suffix, just keep the middle part of the name.
+* Prefix the files with 001, 002, etc. and translate into english

     >[!VIDEO]()